-The nicest Costa Rica real estate closing of my life 3
+The nicest Costa Rica real estate closing of my life part 3

-A Costa Rica real estate closing can be a nerve wrecking issue if you don’t know what you are doing or if you’re not in the good hands of a knowledgeable realtor when you purchase Costa Rica real estate.
+A Costa Rica real estate closing can be a nerve-racking issue if you don’t know what you are doing.
+Or worse, if you’re not in the good hands of a knowledgeable realtor.

-And going through an even more nerve wrecking Costa Rica bank appraisal and even a home inspection done by the same appraiser will get anyone heartburn.
+After the documents, follows an even more nerve-racking bank appraisal, and home inspection done by the same appraiser.
+That gives anyone heartburn.

 As you can read in my other blogs, the BAC San José’s appraiser did not only an appraisal but also a home inspection.
-Now I appreciate all the work our home inspector Tom Rosenberger does and he charges half for 5 times as much work than this appraiser did for the bank.
-The appraisal, even though the buyer was getting a bargain, came out much lower than the sales price, mainly because they took 50% of the value because they thought the house is around 25 years old.
+Now I appreciate all the work our home inspector Tom Rosenberger † used to do.
+He was charging half for 5 times as much work as this appraiser did for the bank.

-Even appraisal of 1/3rd of the property at $6/m2 because the slope is too steep to build on (he has never been in California), which is a price I haven’t seen for a building lot in Escazu since I arrived to Costa Rica, didn’t help.
+On the land value, they took 1/3rd of the property at $6/m2, because the slope is too steep to build on.
+I have never seen a property within the Central Valley sell at this ridiculous price.
 I still don’t know where appraisers get their property prices because we do not have any comps in Costa Rica.

 Important to know: If the buyer really wants to make sure he will end up owning the property, it is the buyer’s attorney who should do the closing.
 Just to make sure that the title is transferred correctly.
 NEVER use the seller’s attorney.